cardano-foundation/cardano-academy/courses/CBCA/3-the_cardano_blockchain/1-cardano_genesis/README.md

 2. They are primarily used for critical systems due to their complexity and cost
 </details>

-### True or False: thanks to formal methods, it’s impossible to introduce bugs in software.
+### Thanks to formal methods, it’s impossible to introduce bugs in software.
 1. True
 1. False